rbnpercy/okta_erlang_sample/README.md

 Baseline / Barebone Erlang application utilising Okta and OTP.

-This application with utilise a fully-supervised architecture and demonstrate Okta's User Management API, in a Erlang environment.
+This application will utilise a fully-supervised architecture and demonstrate Okta's User Management API, in an Erlang environment.

+It will demonstrate...
+(I haven't decided yet.)

 Build
 -----